Bone-weary, bushed, all in, dazed, dopey, depleted, drugged. Washed-up, worn-out, dozy, dreamy. Soporific, sluggish, torpid, tuckered, done.

 None of us have unlimited resources, though a lot of anxiety, depression and bipolar sufferers have a surprising amount of energy.
 Anxiety is energy, for that matter.
 It’s just not that useful when it comes in the form of panic attacks, or sits at the bottom of a hole.

-Rest is one of the best natural remedies for anxiety
+Rest is one of the best natural remedies for anxiety and fatigue

 Let’s face it, nobody lives without anxiety.
 Even Mother Theresa had moments of uncertainty and doubt.
 It really is OK to take a break, to try to find that space to let go and relax.